dokedu/dokedu/README.md

-> **Warning**
+> [!WARNING]
-> This is an early alpha version of the Dokedu backend.
+> This is an early beta version of the Dokedu frontend.
 It is not ready for production use.

 # Dokedu / Backend